-- (1) Methods of assessment will be determined in order to measure the specific learning outcomes of each course and will be communicated to students in the course specifications. - (2) Special arrangements may be made in order for students with disabilities and/or specific injuries or conditions to undertake assessment in accordance with the Regulations on Access Arrangements for Assessment. - (3) Sub-boards of Examiners have discretion to use alternative methods of assessment to those stated in the course specifications for individual candidates when making special assessment arrangements for students with registered disabilities, or when setting a resit assessment under the provisions of Section 12 (1) of these regulations subject to the following requirements: - (a) the alternative assessment must involve some additional assessment activity which constitutes a justifiable and efficient assessment of the intended learning outcomes; - (b) the alternative assessment must be scheduled so that a final outcome can be agreed by the Sub-board which considers whether the student may progress, or in the case of candidates under consideration for award classification, before or during the normal Subboard meeting held to determine award classifications; - (c) where alternative assessment arrangements are needed for students with registered or temporary disabilities, these must be submitted to the College Board of Examiners' Executive Committee for consideration; - (d) a full statement of the alternative method of assessment and the reasons for which it was used will be recorded in the minutes of the Sub-board meeting. - (4) Save for the provisions of paragraph (2) above, candidates may consult or use during an examination only those materials listed in the rubric for the examination.
+- (1) Methods of assessment will be determined in order to measure the specific learning outcomes of each course and will be communicated to students in the course specifications. - (2) Special arrangements may be made in order for students with disabilities and/or specific injuries or conditions to undertake assessment in accordance with the Regulations on Access Arrangements for Assessment. - (3) Department Assessment Boards have discretion to use alternative methods of assessment to those stated in the course specifications for individual candidates when making special assessment arrangements for students with registered disabilities, or when setting a resit assessment under the provisions of Section 12 (1) of these regulations subject to the following requirements: - (a) the alternative assessment must involve some additional assessment activity which constitutes a justifiable and efficient assessment of the intended learning outcomes; - (b) the alternative assessment must be scheduled so that a final outcome can be agreed by the School Progression and Awards Board which considers whether the student may progress, or be considered for award classification; - (c) where alternative assessment arrangements are needed for students with registered or temporary disabilities, these must be submitted to the Executive Committee for Assessment for consideration; - (d) a full statement of the alternative method of assessment and the reasons for which it was used will be recorded in the minutes of the Department Assessment Board meeting. - (4) Save for the provisions of paragraph (2) above, candidates may consult or use during an examination only those materials listed in the rubric for the examination.
 Candidates may be required to use materials or instruments provided by the College or by the partner institution in the case of collaborative provision. - (5) Assessment offences will be investigated in accordance with the Regulations on Academic Misconduct. - (6) All assessed work must be written in English unless instructions are given to the contrary.
-Dictionaries may not be used in formal examinations or in-class assessments for the purpose of enabling candidates to overcome any deficiencies in their command of English language. - (7) All work submitted for assessment, and any materials confiscated during an examination, will remain the property of the College.
+Dictionaries may not be used in formal examinations or in-class assessments for the purpose of enabling candidates to overcome any deficiencies in their command of English language.

+(7) All work submitted for assessment, and any materials confiscated during an examination, will remain the property of the College.